 The Policy sets out a number of basic premises with respect to how holding property, such as land for a charity, is charitable in nature.
-Firstly, CCRA points out that it is charitable to hold title to real property for a charity, as it can be likened to the gifting of funds or assets to the charity.
-Secondly, the conferral of a leasehold interest from a landlord to a charity is not deemed to be carrying on a business, according to the ITA.
-Thirdly, simply holding property for a charity is not charitable in and of itself; rather, it is the fact that charity or charities will be able to use the property to further their charitable objects and activities that make these arrangements charitable.
+Firstly, CRA points out that it is charitable to hold title to real property for a charity, as it can be likened to the gifting of funds or assets to the charity.
+Secondly, the conferral of a leasehold interest from a landlord to a charity is not deemed to be carrying on a business, according to the ITA.77 Thirdly, simply holding property for a charity is not charitable in and of itself; rather, it is the fact that charity or charities will be able to use the property to further their charitable objects and activities that make these arrangements charitable.

-CCRA has identified the following factors that will be considered when a landlord entity seeks to become a registered charity:
+CRA has identified the following factors that will be considered when a landlord entity seeks to become a registered charity:

-- the landlord entity intends ultimately to convey the property to the tenant charity; - the landlord entity provides other goods and services to the tenant charity; - the landlord entity holds the property for the use of several charities, either successively, for example, a campground used by a succession of youth groups, or concurrently, for example, a former school building and surrounding playgrounds, converted to house a daycare, a children's aid society, a group helping immigrant mothers: - the tenant charity benefits from a facility that would not otherwise be available to it; - the building is of a specialized nature associated with charitable work, for example, a theatre or nursing home; or - the tenant charity transfers the property to a landlord entity in order to protect itself from liability claims or to reduce its insurance costs.
+- the landlord entity intends ultimately to convey the property to the tenant charity; - the landlord entity provides other goods and services to the tenant charity; - the landlord entity holds the property for the use of several charities, either successively, for example, a campground used by a succession of youth groups, or concurrently, for example, a former school building and surrounding playgrounds,

-Paragraphs 149.1(3)(a) and 149.1(4)(a).
+77 Paragraphs 149.1(3)(a) and 149.1(4)(a).